cloudevents/spec/cloudevents/extensions/verifiability.md

 * Description: The [DSSE JSON Envelope](https://github.com/secure-systems-lab/dsse/blob/master/envelope.md) that can be used to verify the authenticity and integrity of CloudEvent.
 * Constraints:
     * OPTIONAL
-    * If present, must be Base64 encoded
+    * If present, MUST be Base64 encoded

 The verification material, once Base64 decoded, looks something like this: